openhab/openhab-addons/addons/binding/org.openhab.binding.camera/README.md

 The binding integrates simple IP base cameras.

 Almost every IP camera has a simple HTTP access API defined by Urls to access at least static images.
-Additionally video streams like H264.x oder MJPEG and others are very wide spread.
-This binding supports these types of cameras.
+This binding supports these types of cameras for fetching and displaying images in a openHAB UI.

--- Thomas Hartwig 2016-07-24
+At a later stage motion/change detectors might be added as well as video processing.

 ## Supported Cameras